 What do I do after my shift?

 Be sure that a replacement for your job has arrived before leaving the area.
 Then enjoy the fest!
-If you are working the last shift of the day, an Irish Fest Shift/Volunteer Manager will excuse you.
+If you are working the last shift of the day, an Irish Fest Shift/Volunteer Manager will release you.

 * Listings and details subject to change.
 Check back often for latest updates.